tsnellgrove/dark_castle3/doc/to_do.md

 			- TBD: bulk_held() in ContainerMixIn and bulk_held() in Invisible
 			- TBD: 'help debug' mode that only works in debug mode ("The first rule of debug mode...")
 		- TBD: testing!
+		- TBD: comment clean up for all modules!

 	- TBD: Portable Liquid Container
 		- IDEA: HoldsLiquidMixIn and HoldsCreatureMixIn (???)